6 Epic Spots in Waterloo Region for Leaf Peeping Season

 Iron Horse Trail

 Connecting the cities of Waterloo and Kitchener, the Iron Horse Trail is an incredible multi-use path for enjoying bright autumn foliage.
-The trail runs for approximately 5 km and weaves through both Woodside Park and Victoria Park.
+The trail runs for approximately 5 km and weaves through both Woodside Park and Victoria Park (also called Willow River Park).
 Bring a blanket and sit next to Victoria Park Lake to enjoy some birdwatching, as well as the people strolling by.
 Make your way into Downtown Kitchener for a bite to eat and enjoy the last of patio weather, before returning back onto the trail.

 a forested area along the Iron Horse Trail in the fall, with all the leaves changing colour.
 There is a small stream running through the trees